-Australian educational researchers continually produce quality research that is used across Australia, and internationally, to influence educational policy and practice.
+Australian educational researchers continually produce quality research used across Australia, and internationally, to influence educational policy and practice.

 Classrooms in the nearest school to you are using something, or doing something, that came from research carried out by members of the Australian Association for Research in Education.